Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

-To delete a docker image:
+To delete a Docker image:
 ```
 docker rmi [image id]
 ```